Tips for Our Moderators (and other interested parties)

 As Moderator, we ask that you:

-- Be prepared.
-If possible, briefly talk to your fellow panelists before the program item.
-Develop some questions or topics that can be used to keep the panel going if conversation lags.
+- Develop some questions or topics that can be used to keep the panel going if conversation lags.
 Make a crib sheet.
-And….start and end on time!
+And…start and end on time!

 - Briefly outline the topic of the panel for the audience.

-- Briefly introduce the panelists, or ask them to introduce themselves.
+- Briefly introduce the panel and ask panelists to introduce themselves.
 (Do not allow others to join the panel unless the Program staff okays this addition.)

 - Make sure that all panelists have an equal chance to participate.
 As moderator you may need to adjust or encourage panelist participation depending on panelists’ contributions.
 Be fair, but firm.